German Shepherd dog food and feeding guide

 How much should I feed?

-Start with the feeding chart on your chosen food and adjust weekly.
-Use your hands and eyes—not just the bag.
-You should feel ribs with a light fat cover and see a defined waist from above.
+Start with the feeding chart on your chosen food and adjust based on body condition.
+You should be able to feel ribs with a light fat cover and see a defined waist from above.

 Expected Adult Weight Puppy (10–16 wks) Juvenile (6–12 mo) Adult (18 mo+)